Majdi-Aref/syrian-meals/README.md

 ![screenshot of the logo after it has been debugged](readme.docs/readme-debugged-logo.png)

 # Supported screens and browsers
+  + Appling multiple media queries, I developed the Syrian Meals' website to fit Laptops', tabs', and smartphones' screen sizes.
-  + I tested the website design of Syrian Meals on all screen sizes (Laptops, tabs, and smartphones screens).
-The browser that I plied the most is Google Chrome; sometimes I exercised Microsoft Edge.
+  + The browser that I plied the most is Google Chrome; sometimes I exercised Microsoft Edge.
-  + Please have a look a the images below; they show how Syrian Meals website pages look on smartphones, tabs, and laptops.
+  + Please have a look a the images below; they successively show how the website's pages simulate on smartphones, tabs, and laptops.

 ![screenshot 1 of how Syrian Meals home page look on iphone 12 pro](readme.docs/readme-debugged-logo.png)